 Best of all, Coinmine (hey, that's us!) will let you earn interest on all the Bitcoin or Ethereum you earn, so long as you keep it as a balance in your Coinmine Wallet.
-Interest is currently set at 6.5%, compounding monthly.
-This means if you have $50 in your Coinmine Wallet and keep it there until next month, you will be credited $3.25.
+Interest is currently set at 6.5% APR, compounding monthly.

 Just keep in mind that Coinmine Interest is not available on funds deposited into a Coinmine Wallet from an external account.
 It's limited to balances obtained by mining with a Coinmine One, mining with a Coinmine Cloud Miner, or other grants distributed by the Coinmine team, like the Founding Member's Reward.